sweeneychris/TheiaSfM/docs/source/sfm.rst

    track information) and the two view geometry information that will be use to recover the positions.

-.. member:: int LeastUnsquaredDeviationPositionEstimator::Options::num_threads

-   DEFAULT: ``1``

-   Number of threads to use with Ceres for nonlinear optimization.

 .. member:: int LeastUnsquaredDeviationPositionEstimator::Options::max_num_iterations

    DEFAULT: ``400``

    The maximum number of iterations for the minimization.

-.. member:: int LeastUnsquaredDeviationPositionEstimator::Options::initialize_random_positions

-   DEFAULT: ``true``

-   If true, positions will be initialized to be random.
-If false, the position values that were passed into ``EstimatePositions`` will be used for initialization.

 .. member:: int LeastUnsquaredDeviationPositionEstimator::Options::max_num_reweighted_iterations